What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 In this article, we’ll break down what OEE is, how it’s calculated, and why it matters, especially for maintenance and reliability teams aiming to reduce downtime and improve asset performance.

-The Definition of OEE
+The Definition of Overall Equipment Effectiveness (OEE)

 Overall Equipment Effectiveness is a key performance indicator (KPI) used in manufacturing to measure equipment efficiency.
 It helps organizations identify where and how productivity is lost so they can target improvement efforts more effectively.